Covid vaccine should be offered to vulnerable five to 11 year-olds

 However, only two admissions to intensive care are prevented for every million healthy children given the same vaccine.

 A decision on a wider roll out will be made in the New Year.
+Children are less severely affected by the virus and the UK only decided to immunise healthy children aged over 12 to help keep schools open.

 The JCVI also recommended the normal booster dose should be offered to: